neolink3891/NeoLogger/docs/neologger.md

 #### 5.2 - Displaying Row Count

-NeoLogger Tables can also show the total number of rows at the botton, if you want to display it, use the method _enable_total_
+NeoLogger Tables can also show the total number of rows at the botton, if you want to display it, use the method _enable_total_ before calling the _render_ method.

 ```
 table.enable_total()